speakeasy-api/openapi-directory/SDKs/orbit.love/v1/go/README.md

 ### Activities

-* `DeleteWorkspaceIDMembersMemberIDActivitiesID` - Delete a post activity
+* `DeleteWorkspaceSlugMembersMemberSlugActivitiesID` - Delete a post activity
-* `GetWorkspaceIDActivities` - List activities for a workspace
+* `GetWorkspaceSlugActivities` - List activities for a workspace
-* `GetWorkspaceIDActivitiesID` - Get an activity in the workspace
+* `GetWorkspaceSlugActivitiesID` - Get an activity in the workspace
-* `GetWorkspaceIDMembersMemberIDActivities` - List activities for a member
+* `GetWorkspaceSlugMembersMemberSlugActivities` - List activities for a member
+* `GetWorkspaceSlugOrganizationsOrganizationIDActivities` - List member activities in an organization
-* `PostWorkspaceIDActivities` - Create a Custom or a Content activity for a new or existing member
+* `PostWorkspaceSlugActivities` - Create a Custom or a Content activity for a new or existing member
-* `PostWorkspaceIDMembersMemberIDActivities` - Create a Custom or a Content activity for a member
+* `PostWorkspaceSlugMembersMemberSlugActivities` - Create a Custom or a Content activity for a member
-* `PutWorkspaceIDMembersMemberIDActivitiesID` - Update a custom activity for a member
+* `PutWorkspaceSlugMembersMemberSlugActivitiesID` - Update a custom activity for a member

 ### ActivityTypes

-* `GetWorkspaceIDActivityTypes` - List all activity types for a workspace
+* `GetWorkspaceSlugActivityTypes` - List all activity types for a workspace

 ### Members

-* `DeleteWorkspaceIDMembersID` - Delete a member
+* `DeleteWorkspaceSlugMembersMemberSlug` - Delete a member
-* `DeleteWorkspaceIDMembersMemberIDIdentities` - Remove identity from a member
+* `DeleteWorkspaceSlugMembersMemberSlugIdentities` - Remove identity from a member
-* `GetWorkspaceIDMembers` - List members in a workspace
+* `GetWorkspaceSlugMembers` - List members in a workspace
-* `GetWorkspaceIDMembersFind` - Find a member by an identity
+* `GetWorkspaceSlugMembersFind` - Find a member by an identity
-* `GetWorkspaceIDMembersID` - Get a member
+* `GetWorkspaceSlugMembersMemberSlug` - Get a member
+* `GetWorkspaceSlugOrganizationsOrganizationIDMembers` - List members in an organization
-* `PostWorkspaceIDMembers` - Create or update a member
+* `PostWorkspaceSlugMembers` - Create or update a member
-* `PostWorkspaceIDMembersMemberIDIdentities` - Add identity to a member
+* `PostWorkspaceSlugMembersMemberSlugIdentities` - Add identity to a member
-* `PutWorkspaceIDMembersID` - Update a member
+* `PutWorkspaceSlugMembersMemberSlug` - Update a member

 ### Notes

-* `GetWorkspaceIDMembersMemberIDNotes` - Get the member's notes
+* `GetWorkspaceSlugMembersMemberSlugNotes` - Get the member's notes
-* `PostWorkspaceIDMembersMemberIDNotes` - Create a note
+* `PostWorkspaceSlugMembersMemberSlugNotes` - Create a note
-* `PutWorkspaceIDMembersMemberIDNotesID` - Update a note
+* `PutWorkspaceSlugMembersMemberSlugNotesID` - Update a note

+### Organizations

+* `GetWorkspaceSlugOrganizations` - List organizations in a workspace
+* `GetWorkspaceSlugOrganizationsOrganizationID` - Get an organization
+* `PutWorkspaceSlugOrganizationsOrganizationID` - Update an organization

 ### Reports

-* `GetWorkspaceIDReports` - Get a workspace stats
+* `GetWorkspaceSlugReports` - Get a workspace stats

 ### Users

 * `GetUser` - Get info about the current user

+### Webhooks

+* `DeleteWorkspaceSlugWebhooksID` - Delete a webhook
+* `GetWorkspaceSlugWebhooks` - List webhooks in a workspace
+* `GetWorkspaceSlugWebhooksID` - Get a webhook
+* `PostWorkspaceSlugWebhooks` - Create a webhook
+* `PutWorkspaceSlugWebhooksID` - Update a webhook

 ### Workspaces

 * `GetWorkspaces` - Get all workspaces for the current user
-* `GetWorkspacesWorkspaceID` - Get a workspace
+* `GetWorkspacesWorkspaceSlug` - Get a workspace
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)